CloudNil/cloudnil.github.io/_posts/2019-06-23-Deploy-kubernetes(1.15.0)-HA-with-kubeadm.md

         }
       ]
     }
 ---
-# The following contains k8s Secrets for use with a TLS enabled etcd cluster.
-# For information on populating Secrets, see http://kubernetes.io/docs/user-guide/secrets/
-apiVersion: v1
-kind: Secret
-type: Opaque
-metadata:
-  name: calico-etcd-secrets
-  namespace: kube-system
-data:
-  # Populate the following with etcd TLS configuration if desired, but leave blank if
-  # not using TLS for etcd.
-  # The keys below should be uncommented and the values populated with the base64
-  # encoded contents of each file that would be associated with the TLS data.
-  # Example command for encoding a file contents: cat <file> | base64 -w 0
-  # etcd-key: null
-  # etcd-cert: null
-  # etcd-ca: null
+# Source: calico/templates/calico-node.yaml

----
-# This manifest installs the calico/node container, as well
+# This manifest installs the calico-node container, as well
-# as the Calico CNI plugins and network config on
+# as the CNI plugins and network config on
 # each master and worker node in a Kubernetes cluster.
 kind: DaemonSet
 apiVersion: extensions/v1beta1